wp-plugins/n3rdskwat-mp3player/readme.txt

 == Upgrade Notice ==

+= 1.1.10 =
+Fixes in the cookies for taking you back to the currently viewing page while reloading the browser in use with inline linking of mp3s.

 = 1.1.7 =
 This upgrade saved you a lot of bandwidth if you have autoplay off, the mp3 only gets loaded when somebody starts playing it.